pivorodrigues/devopstips/acsa.md

   - Integrates with Lifecycle rules;

-  - Versioning´s MFA Delete capability, which uses multi-factor authentication, can be used to provide an additional layer of security.
+  - Versioning´s MFA Delete capability, which uses multi-factor authentication, can be used to provide an additional layer of security.</p>